Avenue Primary School Statement of Provision

 Student numbers:

-Numbers of classes - 10 (approx. 7-9 per class) taught by one teacher.
+Numbers of classes - 8 (approx 7-10 per class) taught by one teacher.

-Children are grouped broadly by age group and more specifically by ability/level of need.
+Children grouped broadly by key stage and more specifically by ability/level of need

 Aims and Outcomes: